Wednesday – Caleb Smith State Park, Beat 7

 My line is stiff and not flexing as it should as I work my cast-less presentation.
 It is coated in ice.
 I soon notice the guides filling as well and shortly thereafter the line is fixed to the rod.
 I am in a promising zone so I work with the line that is out, hoping a fish will shake the ice off for me.
 That doesn’t happen.
 I hook the reel seat on a branch and work each guide free.

 The dace is doing its job on a leader of about 10 feet.
 Some would say that is too long and having missed 2 or 3 soft hits, I am beginning to agree.
 They are mouthing the fly and rejecting it rather than the usual hit and hookup.
 I feel like I am nymphing.
 It must be the cold and early morning hour that has them sluggish.
-I clip a few tips off the back of the fly to shorten it.
+I clip a few tips off the back of the fly to shorten it rather than the leader.
+Stealth is my main objective and the long leader helps.

 I choose a target further downstream, letting the fly sink and flutter, then twitch-twitch.
 Strip-Strip.
 Drift back.
 I see a bulge in the water.
 I drop it back some more and then retrieve to check for weeds.
 Clean.

 I go back to the spot and work it slowly.
-It is mid-stream and seemed a significant fish, fearless of the herons in the area.
+The rise was mid-stream and seemed a significant fish, fearless of the herons in the area.
 I twitch, strip and bam!
 He is on.
 A nice roll showing his side.
 He spit the fly after a short run.
 I am counting this one.

 Once my time is up I drive to where the river crosses the Turnpike by Givens Park.
 I hope to have a shot at some of the “out of the park” stockies they put in last week, and always hope for a possible sea-run.
 The tide is in and the river too deep to wade.
-I flip my Dace and then a weighted Green Woolly Bugger as best I can from the brush filled shore with no response.
+I flip my Dace and then a weighted Green Woolly Bugger (on a shortened leader to help keep it off the bottom) as best I can from the brush filled shore with no response.
 I consider switching to a nymph and indicator, given the circumstances, but my fingers are cold and I am hungry.
 Its been a good start to the Nissequogue season.
 I head home.

 I love Long Island spring creeks but am yearning for the Catskills…and Hendricksons.
 Soon.